 New clubs are continually formed in Auburn and Fulton in response to student interests.
 The Student Handbook contains detailed information on the Student Activities Board, Student Government Organization, and current clubs.
-Information is also available from SGO members or the Student Activities Office in the Student Development Office or in the main office at the Fulton campus.
+Information is also available from SGO members or the Student Activities Office in the Centers for Student Engagement and Academic Advisement or in the main office at the Fulton campus.